Invasive Species Removal: Brown's Woods

 REGISTRATION: Required

-By registering for this event, I acknowledge that it includes a registration waitlist.
+By registering for this event, I acknowledge I am filling an open position.
 In the event that I and/or members of my group are unable to attend, I will cancel my registration to allow for others to join this event.

 DEADLINE: Register by noon the day prior.
 If the event is at capacity, contact Volunteer Coordinators to inquire about participation.